SDG-Den/SDG-MANGO-HELPERS/docs/SDG-MANGO-HELPERS/203-manconf.md

 # manconf — Config File Browser & Editor

+**What this is for:** Your desktop settings are stored in configuration files.
+This tool lets you browse and edit them without needing to remember file paths or use a separate text editor.

-Opens an fzf TUI to browse and edit mangoWM configuration files.
+Opens an interactive menu to browse and edit mangoWM configuration files.

 ## Usage